SSLMate/certspotter/man/certspotter.md

 Cache directory

 : Stores cached data.
-The location is (1) the `CACHE_DIRECTORY` environment, if set and certspotter is running under systemd, or (2) `$XDG_CACHE_HOME/certspotter` (which on Linux is `~/.cache/certspotter` by default).
+The location is (1) the `CERTSPOTTER_CACHE_DIR` environment variable if set, (2) the `CACHE_DIRECTORY` environment, if set and certspotter is running under systemd, or (3) `$XDG_CACHE_HOME/certspotter` (which on Linux is `~/.cache/certspotter` by default).
 You can delete this directory without impacting functionality, but certspotter may need to perform additional computation or network requests.

 # SEE ALSO